The Breakaways: Career

 They worked with Dusty Springfield on her first solo recordings for Philips, and went on to sing on hundreds of sessions supporting Springfield, Cilla Black, Normie Rowe and Lulu.
 Their work with Cilla Black included being credited as backing vocalists on Black's 1964 single, "You're My World", and were backing singers on her BBC television series Cilla.
-They backed Cliff Richard's performance of Congratulations in the 1968 Eurovision Song Contest at the Royal Albert Hall in London, which placed second in the competition.
-In 1971, they returned to Eurovision, backing Clodagh Rodgers in her performance of Jack in the Box, joined by Clodagh's sister Lavinia.
+They backed Cliff Richard's performance of "Congratulations" in the 1968 Eurovision Song Contest at the Royal Albert Hall in London, which placed second in the competition.
+In 1971, they returned to Eurovision, backing Clodagh Rodgers in her performance of "Jack in the Box", joined by Clodagh's sister Lavinia.
 That time the song placed fourth.
-In 1977, at the Eurovision contest staged at the Wembley Conference Centre, the trio sang backing vocals for the Israeli entry Ahava Hi Shir Lishnayim performed by Ilanit.
+In 1977, at the Eurovision contest staged at the Wembley Conference Centre, the trio sang backing vocals for the Israeli entry "Ahava Hi Shir Lishnayim" performed by Ilanit.
 The song was performed in Hebrew and The Breakaways learnt their lyrics phonetically as none of them spoke the language.
 The song placed 11th of the 18 entries.
 They toured behind American stars such as Little Richard and Sam Cooke, and regularly appeared on Ready Steady Go!.

 The Breakaways first single for Pye Records was "That Boy of Mine" (1964), written by Tony Hatch.
 Although the single was a minor hit, the follow-ups, including "He Doesn't Love Me" and "That's How It Goes", flopped.
 Their 1965 work on the Burt Bacharach song "Trains and Boats and Planes" and his 1965 album Hit Maker! was uncredited.
 They sang the uncredited vocals on "Someone to Talk To" from the 1965 movie, Darling.
 They continued to do session work.
 Their last single was the Mike Leander song "Sacred Love" (1968).

 Vicki Brown died of breast cancer on 16 June 1991, in Henley-on-Thames at the age of 50.

 Margot Quantrell died on 24 June 2016 at the age of 74.

+Betty Prescott died on 10 May 2023 at the age of 86, her funeral was at the West Herts Crematorium on 5 June 2023.